SuccessFactors Employee Central Data Imports challenges when customer is already live with Talent and how to fix them

 SAP has suggested an approach to import global assigment cases.
 In SFSF EC, when employee goes on GA or CE the Person id remains the same but a new user id is created.

-To implement SFSF Employee Central module the customers have to get the Person id swapped with User id and vice versa to make sure GA and CE scenarios can be imported correctly.
+To implement SFSF Employee Central module the customers have to get the Person id swapped with User id and vice versa to make sure data for employees on GA or CE can be imported correctly in SAP SFSF EC.

 This task of swapping the ids is not done by implementation partners.
 SAP does this task for customers.

-Note : There are many customers for whom SAP has swapped the ids.
-They have a queue of such requests and a dedicated team to work on.
+Note 2 : There are many customers for whom SAP has swapped the ids.
+They have a queue of such requests from all customers and a dedicated team to work on.
 If you raise such request with SAP please make a note that this may take anywhere between weeks to months.

 Once SAP has swapped the ids in the Basic user file/ User data file then customers/implementation partners need to make some fine adjustments (not discussed in this blog) to make sure other modules which are already live are not disrupted by the swapping of ids.